ebp-nor/workshop-2024/07_BUSCO.md

 ```

-Create a new directory in your work area named `BUSCO`.
+Create a new directory in your work area named `busco`.
 Make a new `run.sh` file with `nano run.sh`, and copy the code below into that file:

 ```
 ln -s ../yahs/gsMetZobe_scaffolds_final.fa .